- New Annex

 2. The tailored EFA consists of a well-focused set of courses from the College of Engineering and/or other UI colleges.
-In order to maintain some technical rigor and depth, such EFAs must contain at least 9 s.h. of upper (100) level College of Engineering courses.
-However, this requirement may be waived if the EFA consists of an in-depth program in mathematics, computer science, the physical sciences, or the natural/health sciences, with an equivalent component of upper (100) level courses.
+In order to maintain some technical rigor and depth, such EFAs must contain at least 9 s.h. of 3000 or higher level College of Engineering courses.
+However, this requirement may be waived if the EFA consists of an in-depth program in mathematics, computer science, the physical sciences, or the natural/health sciences, with an equivalent component of 3000 or higher level courses.

 EFA Course Substitution Request